Explore the West Block

 The House of Commons began sitting in the building in January 2019.

 History and architecture

-In 1859, the architects Thomas Stent and Augustus Laver designed the West Block in a Gothic Revival style.
-It was designated a Classified federal heritage building in 1987.
+In 1859, architects Thomas Stent and Augustus Laver designed the West Block in a High Victorian version of the Gothic Revival style.
+It is a Classified Federal Heritage Building.

 - Date modified: